Containing Food Inflation is a Priority for Everyone

 Containing inflation is a priority for everyone.

 That’s because stores compete for everyone’s business.
 In a market economy, consumers always have choices and alternatives.
 They’ll find ways to save money.
-As a farmer, we may not always believe it but there is a dynamic competition in the retailing sector as the growth of the discounters has proved.
+En tant qu'agriculteur, we may not always believe it but there is a dynamic competition in the retailing sector as the growth of the discounters has proved.

 Understanding what has caused inflation is vital.
 It’s a result of demand but particularly in the context of food, this cycle has been driven by the supply side.
 That’s not necessarily what consumers and politicians want to hear.
 They prefer quick fixes.
 They want to talk environment not food production.
 It plays better in opinion polls.
 The problem with quick fixes is that they sell a simple illusion.
 Food supply is a complex, long, slow, weather-related in many parts, chain directly linked to the environment.
 There is no quick fix.